tnordquist/intergalactic-unknown/docs/index.md

 ## Summary

-It is my goal to create an android application that serves as a game for its user, more specifically a choice based sci-fi survival game.
-The user will embark on a intergalactic journey where they must balance many variables.
+I want to create an android application that serves as a game for its users, more specifically a choice based sci-fi survival game.
+The user will embark on an intergalactic journey where they must balance many variables.
 Some of these variables will be rational, like food or supplies, where others will be more subjective like relationship building or the lack thereof.
 My inspiration comes from a love of fiction and more specifically fantasy or science fiction not limited to just literature but also in media of all forms.

 ## Intended users

-It's my goal to make my intended user base versatile in hopes I can reach a large market of users.
+I plan to diversify my intended user base in hopes I can reach a large market of users.

-One user "The Busy Business Professional" will play games as a disconnect from their work and may not be interested in a challenge.
-This user will be happy with the content alone without intense decisionmaking.
+* Business professionals who enjoy games
-Other users, whom I will call "The Gaming Hobbyist" will use this game to stimulate themselves mentally and require a challenge to find value in what they are doing.
-Lastly, we have the "Sci-Fi Hobbyist", this person will share one of the two traits as the previous two individuals.
+    > As a busy professional who uses games to "disconnect" from work during breaks, I want to access all the features of a game easily and directly, so that I don't lose valuable time digging through multiple levels of user interface controls.
-They will also naturally be fans of the Sci-Fi Genre.
+* Hardcore Gamer

-> As The Busy Professional, I want to access all the content of the game easily, so that I may decompress from my other projects.
+    > As someone who games for the completion milestone, I use games to challenge myself mentally by dealing with arduous decision-making, I want my access to the content limited unless I work within the intended constraints of the games design.

-> As The Gaming Hobbyist, I want my access to the content limited unless I work within the intended constraints of the games design, so that I may find value in my time spent.
+* Science Fiction Fan

-> As The Sci-Fi Hobbyist, I want access to quality Science Fiction material, so that I may occupy myself through abstract creativity.
+    > As a Science Fiction fan, I want access to quality Science Fiction material, so that I may occupy myself through abstract and creative world-building.

 ## Functionality